 Yes, I’ll soon be back to school after about four months and a half of vacations (well, not complete vacations as I was also working).
-Anyway, back to the routine, the lectures, the work, etc. Luckily, university starts late and ends early so I’m not starting until September 6.
-And fortunately, as I’m studying cinema, I’ll also be watching many movies in class just like I like to do it at home.
+Anyway, back to the routine, the lectures, the work, etc. Luckily, university starts late and ends early, so I’m not starting until September 6.
+And fortunately, as I’m studying cinema, I’ll also be watching many movies in class just the way I like to do it at home.

 To celebrate the return of classes, Robin from Pop Culture Reverie has decided to host the Back-to-School Blogathon.
-Of course, for someone who still is studying, this is quite an appealing event as it allows me to already be in the “mood” for it.
-As for those who have already finished school (a long or short time ago), I guess it will bring you back some memories, good ones I hope.
-You see, school movies are ones that can reach many people, but unfortunately, it’s not everybody in the world who has this chance to have a fair access to studies.
+Of course, for someone who is still studying, this is quite an appealing event as it allows me to already be in the “mood” for it.
+As for those who have already finished school (a long or short time ago), I guess it will bring back some memories, good ones I hope.
+You see, school movies are ones that can reach many people, but, unfortunately, it’s not everybody in the world who has the chance to have a fair access to studies.

 School is a very general word that can include many levels of studies.
 After all, we all start going to school when we are about 5 and we can sort of finish quite late if we decide to do a Ph.D.
 Anyway, school is an important part of life and has an immense influence on our future.
 For this blogathon, I’ve decided to travel to a public boarding school in England and discuss The Browning Version, an Anthony Asquith movie released in 1951.
 The film stars Michael Redgrave, Jean Kent, Nigel Patrick, Ronald Howard and Wilfrid Hyde-White.
-It was based on a play by Terence Rattigan and the movie script was also written by him.
+It was based on a play by Terence Rattigan who also wrote the screenplay for the on-screen adaptation.

-The Browning Version can be called a masterpiece and was released on Criterion.
+The Browning Version can be called a masterpiece and is even part of the Criterion Collection.
 However, it seems that it doesn’t have the popularity and the recognition it totally deserves.
-When you think of “school movies” it’s the first one that comes to peoples’ mind.
+When you think of “school movies” it’s not the first one that comes to peoples’ mind.

 The Browning Version focuses on the last days of Andrew Crocker-Harris (Michael Redgrave), a classic studies teacher, in an English public school for men (boys).
 Due to his health problems, he is to be transferred to another school where the responsibilities are less exhausting.
-He is about to be replaced by the young Mr. Gilbert (Ronald Howard).
+Young Mr. Gilbert (Ronald Howard) is to be is successor.
 But those last days are difficult as “the Crock”, as he is called, begins to realise that, during all his 18 years of teaching at this school, he wasn’t only not liked, but positively disliked by his students.
-His wedding is also a failure and his economic position is not announced to be good after his transfer in the new school.
-To his students, Mr. Crocker-Harris is a boring teacher with no emotions and n0 recognition.
-However, one of them, Taplow, sizes the sensibility that is hidden in this man and believes that he is, after all, not such a bad person, but only a lonely one.
+His wedding is also a failure and his economic position is not announced to be good after his transfer at the new school.
+To his students, Mr. Crocker-Harris is a boring teacher with no emotions and no recognition.
+However, one of them, Taplow (Brian Smith), seizes the sensibility that is hidden in this man and believes that he is, after all, not such a bad person, but only a lonely one.

 We need more people like this little boy in our world.
-The Browning Version indeed makes us understand that we can’t really judge a person before really know her.
+The Browning Version indeed makes us understand that we can’t really judge a person before really knowing her.
 After all, what do we really know about our teachers?
 I mean, in their life out of school?
-Taplow is the only student of Mr. Crocker-Harris’s class to have witnessed more of his life at home as he sometimes goes to work at his place.
+Taplow is the only student of Mr. Crocker-Harris’s class to have witnessed more of his life at home as he sometimes goes to his place for extra work.
 He is a sensible little boy who sees behind the first image projected by someone.
-Indeed, it shows us that someone might not always express what he really feel.
+Indeed, it shows us that someone might not always express what he really feels.
 After all, we are all different.

-Mr. Crooked-Harris as the motivation.
+Mr. Crooked-Harris has the motivation.
 It’s clear to us that he is passionate by what he’s teaching.
 The only problem is that he doesn’t success to transmit this love of classic studies to his student in the right way.
-Has many of them suggest, he seems to have no emotion, but we’ll discover, thanks to Taplow, that he a sensibility is hidden in him.
+Has many of them suggest, he seems to have no emotion, but we’ll discover, thanks to Taplow, that sensibility is hidden in him.

 Andrew Crocker-Harris: I may have been a brilliant scholar, but I was woefully ignorant of the facts of life.